Whether you believe you can or you can’t, you’re right.

 — Henry Ford

-From my perch as a Functional Medicine health coach, author of the bestselling book Beat Autoimmune, and autoimmune reversal and prevention advocate, I am witness to a lot of suffering, as well as a lot of hope.
+From my perch as a Functional Medicine health coach and author of the Amazon-bestselling book Beat Autoimmune, I am witness to a lot of suffering, as well as a lot of hope.

 The hope comes from people who are healing and returning to vibrant health.
-And one thing I’ve observed in people who are thriving is that they have a growth mindset.
+And one thing I’ve observed in people who are healing and thriving is that they have a growth mindset.

 Specifically, they have a can-do attitude, and if they don’t know how to do something they say they’ll figure it out.
 They embrace the power of the word “yet,” as in, I don’t know how, yet.